OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ins/set.md

 ---
 title: set
-description: This page provides instructions on how to set presets from the presets folder.
+description: "This page provides instructions on how to set presets from the presets" folder.
 Various industry filter presets are available to tailor your usage.
 keywords:
 - set preset